 The inmates of an extensive underground prison struggle to build meaningful lives in a broken system, in the most ambitious graphic novel to date from rising indie star Chris Gooch (Bottled and Deep Breaths).

 Under-Earth takes place in a subterranean landfill, hollowed out to serve as a massive improvised prison.
 Sunken into the trash and debris of the past -- gameboys, iphones, coffee cups, old cars -- we follow two parallel stories.

 In the first, a new arrival struggles to adapt to the everyday violence, physical labour, and poverty of the prison city.
 Overwhelmed and alone, he finds a connection with a fellow inmate through an old, beat-up novel.
 While these two silent and uncommunicative men grow closer thanks to their book, the stress of their environment will test their new bond.

 Meanwhile, a pair of thieves pull off a risky job in exchange for the prisons’ schematics and the promise of escape -- only to be betrayed by their employer.
 On the run with their hope for escape now gone, the two women set their minds to revenge.
-Yet as they lay their plans, their focus shifts from an obsession with the outside world to the life they have with each other. -- a 560-page, full-color graphic novel with French flaps (5.8" x 8.3")
+Yet as they lay their plans, their focus shifts from an obsession with the outside world to the life they have with each other. -- a 576-page, partial-color graphic novel with French flaps (5.8" x 8.3")